Not All Features Deserve Attention: Graph-Guided Dependency Learning for Tabular Data Generation with Language Models: Introduction

 To bridge this structural gap, we propose \textbf{GraDe} (\textbf{Gra}ph-Guided \textbf{De}pendency Learning).
 Unlike previous approaches that rely on implicit learning through feature ordering, GraDe explicitly enhances LLMs by incorporating learnable sparse dependency graphs into the attention mechanism (\S\ref{subsec:gynamic_graph_attn}).
 Our method dynamically models token-level relationships while leveraging externally extracted functional dependencies as guidance (\S\ref{subsec:incorporating_fd}), allowing focused attention on structurally important connections.
 The model is trained with a multi-objective loss balancing language fluency, structural sparsity, and functional dependency alignment (§\ref{subsec:fine_tuning}).
 For parameter efficiency, we also introduce \textbf{GraDe-Light}, a variant that only updates our attention modules while maintaining competitive performance.
 Overall, our \textbf{contributions} are as follows:

-\begin{itemize}[leftmargin=*, nolistsep] \item \textbf{Problem Formalization:} We formalize the structural mismatch between LLMs' dense attention patterns and tabular data's sparse dependency structure, providing a framework for understanding current methodological limitations (\S\ref{sec: Problem Formulation}). \item \textbf{Novel Architecture:} We develop a graph-guided attention mechanism that dynamically models sparse dependencies between tokens and integrates functional dependency knowledge as soft supervision, enhancing structural awareness while preserving the underlying LLM architecture (\S\ref{sec: Methodology}). \item \textbf{Empirical Validation:} We empirically demonstrate that both GraDe and GraDe-Light show significant improvements over existing LLM-based approaches while achieving competitive results with state-of-the-art methods.
+\begin{itemize}[leftmargin=*, nolistsep] \item We formalize the structural mismatch problem between LLMs' dense attention patterns and tabular data's sparse dependency structure, providing a framework for understanding current methodological limitations (\S\ref{sec: Problem Formulation}). \item We develop a graph-guided attention mechanism that dynamically models sparse dependencies between tokens and integrates functional dependency knowledge as soft supervision, enhancing structural awareness while preserving the underlying LLM architecture (\S\ref{sec: Methodology}). \item We empirically demonstrate that both GraDe and GraDe-Light show significant improvements over existing LLM-based approaches while achieving competitive results with state-of-the-art methods.
 Our approach performs particularly well on datasets with complex dependency structures and maintains advantages in low-resource settings (\S\ref{sec:results}). \end{itemize}